 PP Woven Bags & Raffia Recycling Line

-This system processes post-consumer PP woven sacks, raffia tape/yarn, and FIBC scrap with heavy sand, ink, and residual organics.
-It integrates controlled feeding, low-speed shredding, wet granulation, intensive washing, and staged drying to deliver PP flakes conditioned for extrusion.
-Optional pelletizing completes the recycling loop.
+A complete recycling line for post-consumer PP woven sacks, raffia tape and yarn, and FIBC scrap with heavy sand, ink, dust, and residual organics.
+The system combines controlled feeding, low-speed shredding, wet granulation, intensive washing, staged drying, and optional pelletizing.

 Contamination Tolerance

-Built for dusty, printed, and sand-laden woven sacks, raffia, and FIBC scrap where contamination level drives wash intensity and module choice.
+Built for dusty, printed, sand-laden woven sacks, raffia, and FIBC scrap where contamination level determines wash intensity and module selection.

 Flake Size Control

-Shredding and wet granulation are configured together to create a stable output size window that improves washing efficiency and downstream feeding.
+Shredding and wet granulation are configured together to create a stable output size window for washing, rinsing, drying, and pelletizing.

 Moisture Targets

-Dewatering, thermal drying, and optional densifying are selected around the residual moisture target needed for extrusion stability or direct pelletizing.
+Dewatering, thermal drying, and optional squeezing are selected around the residual moisture needed for extrusion or direct pelletizing.

 Wear and Service Access

-Knife layout, screen selection, and bearing protection are matched to abrasive contaminants so maintenance stays predictable under demanding operating conditions.
+Knife layout, screen selection, and bearing protection are matched to abrasive contaminants so maintenance stays predictable.

 Water Loop and Energy Load

-Utilities planning is tied to contamination profile, selected wash temperature, and loop design so cleaning performance stays aligned with site operating cost targets.
+Utilities planning is tied to contamination profile, selected wash temperature, and open or closed water loop design.

 Automation and Safety Interlocks

-Line-level controls coordinate feeding, cutting, washing, and drying so throughput stays stable while overload and safety conditions are managed automatically.
+Line-level controls coordinate feeding, cutting, washing, and drying while overload and safety conditions are managed automatically.

 Supported Feedstock Forms